Greeks in Russia and Ukraine: Soviet Union

+Present-day Russia and Ukraine

 Many Greeks in the Soviet Union sought to emigrate to Greece in the final years before the dissolution of the Soviet Union.
 In 1990, 22,500 Pontian Greeks left the Soviet Union, a dramatic increase from previous years.
 Figures for 1991 indicate that about 1,800 left every month, primarily from Central Asia and Georgia.

 Today most Greeks in the former USSR speak Russian, with a significant number speaking their traditional Pontic Greek.
 Pontian is a Greek dialect that derives from the ancient Ionic Greek dialect and resembles ancient Greek more than the modern "demotic" Greek language.

 Until recently, the ban on teaching Greek in Soviet schools meant that Pontian was spoken only in a domestic context.
 Consequently, many Greeks, especially those of the younger generation, speak Russian as their first language.

 Linguistically, Greeks are far from being unified.
 In Ukraine alone, there are at least five documented Greek linguistic groups, which are broadly categorized as the "Mariupol dialect", a term derived from the city of Mariupol, a traditional center of this community.
 Other Greeks in the Crimea speak Tatar, and in regions such as Tsalka in Georgia there are numerous Turkophone Greeks.

 Greeks were permitted to teach their own language again during Perestroika, and a number of schools are now teaching Greek.
 Because of their strongly philhellenic sentiments and ambitions to live in Greece, this is normally modern, Demotic Greek rather than Pontian.

 Cosmonaut Fyodor Yurchikhin has Greek Ancestry.